-I like to abstract shapes and colouring but particularly enjoy the development of line to represent the figures.
-Lines are repeated obsessively over and over, contouring beyond the bounds of the forms, evolving in the process and are a reverberating theme throughout this body of work.
-They represent past present and future, movement, trails and emotion which surrounds each form.
+I like to abstract shapes, negative space and play with colour but particularly I enjoy the development of line.
+Lines are repeated obsessively over and over, scratched into the surface, contouring beyond the bounds of the forms, evolving in the process and are a reverberating theme throughout this body of work.
+They represent the past present and future, repetition, movement, trails and emotion and surround each figure.

 Preferred mediums are coloured pencils, pastels, oil pastels, compressed charcoal and scratching tools to define the linear content on a variety of grounds.
 Wood is a favourite ground to work on but I also use a variety of papers and make my own gesso boards.
-My work is exhibited in various shows around the country and sells internationally.
+My work is exhibited in various shows around the country, online and sells internationally.